 Continue reading "The Saturday Simmer: Baked potato soup recipes" »

 It's no secret to readers of The Perfect Pantry that I'm now the proud, if more than a little bit trepidacious, owner of a new electric pressure cooker.
 I'm still in the early stages of experimentation, but fortunately some wonderful food bloggers have created great recipes to teach me the ropes.
 This pressure cooker Cuban black bean soup, from Jeanette's Healthy Living, zoomed to the top of my list when I discovered a forgotten stash of dry black beans in my pantry.
 I still have so much to learn about this piece of equipment, but pressure cookers are so popular in other parts of the world that I'm motivated to put it to work in my own kitchen.

-Continue reading "The Saturday Simmer: Budget-friendly bean soup recipes" »
+Continue reading "The Saturday Simmer: Pressure cooker soup, stew and chili recipes" »

-Continue reading "The Saturday Simmer: Soup, stew and chili recipes for leftover turkey" »
+Continue reading "The Saturday Simmer: Vegetarian curry recipes" »